Breaking Barriers: How UX Can Promote Health Equity & Inclusion

 Health disparities and barriers to inclusion in digital experiences

-Health disparities refer to the disproportionate differences in healthcare access and health outcomes among different populations or communities.
-These disparities can be influenced by various factors, including race, ethnicity, socioeconomic status, education, geographic location, gender, sexual orientation, disability, and other social determinants of health.
-Health disparities often result in underprivileged communities facing higher rates of illness, disease, and mortality.
+Health inequities and disparities refer to the disproportionate differences in healthcare access and health outcomes among different populations or communities.
+These disparities can be influenced by various factors, including race, ethnicity, socioeconomic status, education, geographic location, gender identity, sexual orientation, mental health status, disability, health insurance coverage, and other social determinants of health status.
+Health disparities often result in underserved populations facing higher rates of illness, disease, and mortality.

 Inclusion in healthcare can be hindered by various barriers, particularly in the context of digital user experience.
 Some common barriers to inclusion in healthcare include: